CSCfi/csc-user-guide/docs/computing/ncu.md

 Profiling results are displayed in the console after the profiling data is collected, and may also be saved for later viewing by *ncu-ui* tool.

-To use `nsys`, one needs to first load a CUDA environment.
+To use `ncu`, one needs to first load a CUDA environment.
 First load the appropriate `gcc` module

 ```
 module load gcc/9.1.0